A 9-day expedition log through Haida Gwaii’s Islands of Beauty

 Her husband, Robert Davidson, a world-renowned and widely respected Haida Artist, joined Terri-Lynn and the White Ravens.
 Robert apprenticed under Bill Reid and is known for being an instrumental figure in the resurgence of Haida culture, predominantly through traditional art.
 His masks, jewelry, and pole carvings are recognizable worldwide for his traditional Haida form.

-To sit amongst this group is like sitting amongst royalty here.
+To sit amongst this esteemed group feels like sitting amongst royalty here.
 We feel honoured to share the dinner table with them as we join in song led by Robert on the drum.

-We enjoy a feast prepared by Roberta and her family helpers.
-Roberta says a blessing and explains what we’ll be having.
-To start, we have a scallop shell placed in front of us with 4 bite-size pieces to whet our appetite and introduce our pallets to traditional Haida fare: Fry bread (Saabalii), cured salmon (Ts’iljii), dried herring roe on kelp (K’aaw), and dried seaweed (S’kew).
+We enjoy a feast prepared by Keenawai and her family helpers.
+She says a blessing and explains what we’ll be having.
+To start, we have a scallop shell placed in front of us with four bite-size pieces to whet our appetite and introduce our pallets to traditional Haida fare: Fry bread (Saabalii), cured salmon (Ts’iljii), dried herring roe on kelp (K’aaw), and dried seaweed (S’kew).